What Is PEX Plumbing and How Does It Work?

 PEX Installation Methods Explained

 Crimp Connections: The most widely used residential method employs copper or stainless steel rings compressed around the pipe and fitting using a crimping tool.
-This proven technique offers reliability at reasonable tool costs ($50-$150 for quality crimpers).
-Crimp connections work with all PEX types but perform best with PEX-B. Each crimp requires visual inspection to ensure proper compression, and tools need occasional calibration.
+This proven technique offers reliability at reasonable tool costs ($50 to $150 for quality crimpers).
+Crimp connections work with all PEX types but perform best with PEX-B.

 Clamp Connections: Similar to crimp systems, clamp methods use stainless steel bands secured with a specialized clamping tool.
-These connections provide reliable performance at slightly lower tool costs and work well with PEX-B and PEX-C. The wider band distributes pressure more evenly, potentially offering better long-term reliability in high-vibration applications.
+These connections provide reliable performance at slightly lower tool costs and work well with PEX-B and PEX-C. The wider band distributes pressure more evenly.

 Expansion Connections: This premium method temporarily stretches PEX-A pipe using an expansion tool before inserting the fitting.
-As the pipe contracts to its original size, it creates a powerful 360-degree seal that actually strengthens over time.
-While expansion tools cost $200-$500, the method offers superior connection strength, faster installation for large projects, and eliminates the need for visual inspection of each joint.
+As the pipe contracts to its original size, it creates a powerful 360-degree seal that strengthens over time.
+Expansion fittings also provide full-bore flow with no internal diameter reduction at joints, unlike insert-style crimp fittings.
+Tools cost $200 to $500.

 Push-Fit Connections: These tool-free fittings simply push onto the pipe end, making them ideal for repairs and small retrofits.
-However, push-fit fittings cost 5-10 times more than crimp alternatives ($8-$15 each versus $1-$2).
-Some plumbers debate their suitability for permanent, enclosed installations, though quality brands carry full warranties.
+However, push-fit fittings cost 5 to 10 times more than crimp alternatives ($8 to $15 each versus $1 to $2).

 Safety Concerns and Required Certifications